 Comprehensiveness: In keeping with the Correspondence Principle, I will strive to be very comprehensive in terms of the coverage of topics on the exam.
 I will use the syllabus and chart of assignments as a checklist.
 I expect to include, in some way, every topic that was substantially explored in class.
-Note, however, that I will not be trying to put every topic into both parts of the exam (the multiple-choice questions and the essay).
-Thus, neither portion will be comprehensive in itself.
+Note, however, that I will not be trying to put every topic into Part II, the essay portion.
+The essay portion of the exam will most definitely not be comprehensive in itself.
 See Syllabus § 10-2(b)(2).
 When the multiple-choice portion and the essay portion are put together, however, they will provide a comprehensive exam on the material of the course.